vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 algorithm that doesn't map neatly onto the functions that these libraries provide.
 2. You have a large existing C++ codebase or library, and you want a set of Python bindings that enable users to call into these libraries.
+3. Your application requires shared-memory multithreading, which Python does not (at the time of writing) support.

 If so, you're in the right place.
 This tutorial will show you how to shuttle large amounts of data back and forth between the Python and